Last Updated on

 There are workarounds for this.
 But eventually, it will take a little trial and error before you get the prints right with the glue.

-Our next pick is Qidi’s flagship (if we can call it that) which originally put it in the spotlight in the global marketplace.
-The good old warhorse, the Tech I, which has been around for more than a couple of years now.
-But it still continues to give newer and upgraded competition a run for their money.
+Our next pick is Qidi’s flagship (if we can call it that) which initially put it in the spotlight in the global marketplace.
+The good old warhorse, the Tech I, has been around for more than a few years.
+But it continues to give the newer and upgraded competition a run for its money.

-This 3d printer is what introduced features like dual extruders and a heated aluminum build plate in the sub-500 price bracket.
+This 3d printer introduced features like dual extruders and a heated aluminum build plate in the sub-500 price bracket.
 And even now, there’s hardly any competition to it.

 The all-metal, all-enclosed print box

 The Qidi Tech I looks neat, with clean cuts and straight lines.
-The frame is metal and the panels are plexi-glass which give you a clear view of the printing progress.
-This means, that the print box is all-enclosed which keeps the temperature consistent (ABS).
+The frame is metal, and the panels are plexiglass, giving you a clear view of the printing progress.
+This means that the print box is all-enclosed, which keeps the temperature consistent (ABS).
 At the same time, you can choose to remove these to allow better ventilation while using PLA.

 Dual extruders mean double-colored prints.
-But most people are unaware that you can stop a print midway and add another color to it if need be.
+But most people are unaware you can stop a print midway and add another color if necessary.

 Exceptional Print Quality

-The Qidi Tech I ships with an SD card that contains the Makerware Replicator software that’s recommended by the company.
-We still prefer to use Simplify 3D and you can use any slicing program of your choice.
+The Qidi Tech I ships with an SD card that contains the Makerware Replicator software that the company recommends.
+We still prefer Simplify 3D, and you can use any slicing program of your choice.

-There are two spool holders that are 1-inch in diameter.
-Once again, that’s a small but very important feature that amplifies your choice of filaments.
-Why, you can even use the Hatchbox filament with the Tech 1.
-The only criteria is that it must be 1.75mm.
+Two spool holders are 1-inch in diameter.
+Once again, that’s a small but essential feature that amplifies your choice of filaments.
+Why can you even use the Hatchbox filament with the Tech 1?
+The only criterion is that it must be 1.75mm.

 The print quality is almost flawless.
 We don’t usually throw around words like those.
 But after having used the printer for over a year, week after week, we are yet to come across a problem.

-Then Bibo came up with an upgrade which has been causing ripples in the sub-1000 category of 3D printers.
+Then Bibo came up with an upgrade causing ripples in the sub-1000 category of 3D printers.

-It is called the Bibo 2 Touch and it is an all-enclosed combo 3D printer with dual extruders and a laser engraver.
+It is called the Bibo 2 Touch, an all-enclosed combo 3D printer with dual extruders and a laser engraver.

 This is a machine that can do it all.
-It prints to perfection, you can create engravings and it has a bunch of new features that make it a very desirable proposition for both beginners and seasoned hobbyists alike.
+It prints to perfection, you can create engravings, and it has many new features that make it a desirable proposition for both beginners and seasoned hobbyists alike.

 Multiple cooling fans, filament-out detector

 The Bibo 2 Touch is compatible with a whole bunch of filament types.
-You can use PLA, ABS, dissolvable, wood, carbon fiber and PETG with it.
-Being an all-enclosed design, Bibo throws in some extra cooling fans to prevent the machine from getting overheated.
+You can use PLA, ABS, dissolvable, wood, carbon fiber, and PETG.
+Being an all-enclosed design, Bibo throws in some extra cooling fans to prevent the machine from overheating.

 We have printed PLA on multiple occasions without any problems whatsoever.
-But if you feel that the print job is taking longer than you expected and it needs extra ventilation, you can always remove the acrylic panels on the front.
-One of the best features in the upgrade is the filament-out detector which automatically pauses the print if the spool runs out of filament.
+But if you feel that the print job is taking longer than expected and needs extra ventilation, you can permanently remove the acrylic panels on the front.
+One of the best features of the upgrade is the filament-out detector which automatically pauses the print if the spool runs out of filament.
 You can then resume printing from the same point.

 Excellent Customer Support

-With a bulk of the manufacturers of 3D printers based in China, after sales support is often delayed or unsatisfactory.
-However, Bibo has two centers based in the United States for repair and returns which speeds up things.
+With a bulk of the manufacturers of 3D printers based in China, after-sales support is often delayed or unsatisfactory.
+However, Bibo has two centers in the United States for repair and returns, which speeds up things.
+They also have a Whatsapp support group!
 Also, their online customer support is rated to be among the best.
-They also have a Whatsapp support group!

-Coming to the most important aspect, the print quality is as close to the Ultimaker 2 that you can get at this price point.
-It is near flawless.
-Ditto with the laser engraver.
-We have used it multiple times to make engravings as well as for making templates for air brushes.
+Coming to the most crucial aspect, the print quality is as close to the Ultimaker 2 as you can get at this price point.
+It is nearly flawless—ditto with the laser engraver.
+We have used it multiple times to make engravings and create templates for airbrushes.
 Works like a charm.

 To sum it up

-Unlike five years ago, the market for 3D printers has really exploded recently and there are some great printers on offer in the sub-$1000 market.
-These are our personal favorites and also have a great reputation among casual users, hobbyists and makers.
-If you have your own favorite best 3D printers under $1000 that you’d like to add to this, then do give us a holler.
+Unlike five years ago, the market for 3D printers has exploded recently, and there are some great printers on offer in the sub-$1000 market.
+These are our favorites and have an excellent reputation among casual users, hobbyists, and makers.
+If you have your favorite 3D printers under $1000 that you’d like to add to this, then give us a holler.